MakarenkoPavel/CoinMarketApp-TRTPO/Documents/SRS.md

 Application is consists of three things:
 - initial window provides view of all coins marked as favorites, user can get update by scroll down.
 Toolbar consists of chart and edit buttons.
 - edit window where user can setup all favorite coins radio button and back button.
 - chart window consists of historical coins chart (that may not be stored at database).
-Provide date of a last database update and selection of time period and back button.
+Provide date from server of all favorite coins of time period and back button.
 - user can get access to data given from the last update because it stored at a local database this means there is no need to be connected to ethernet.
 ##### 3.1 Non-Functional Requirements
 ##### 3.1.1 SOFTWARE QUALITY ATTRIBUTES